Getty Images/iStockphoto

 "The partnership is highly significant for Snowflake customers," he said.
 "It brings Claude directly into Snowflake's AI Data Cloud while maintaining their security-first approach.
 This is a good approach, enabling processing of a customer's entire knowledge base within a secure environment."

-Mike Leone, an analyst at TechTarget's Enterprise Strategy Group, likewise said that the partnership is important for Snowflake customers.
+Mike Leone, an analyst at TechTarget's Enterprise Strategy Group, likewise said the partnership is important for Snowflake customers.

-Anthropic's Claude models are among the highest performing LLMs, he noted.
+Anthropic's Claude models are among the highest-performing LLMs, he noted.
 Optimizing prebuilt agents for Claude and providing access to Claude through Cortex AI is therefore important.

 "This is a huge win for Snowflake customers as they look to leverage the power of generative AI underpinned by trusted LLMs like Anthropic's latest, market-leading Claude models," Leone said.

-The partnership, unlike a common connector, enables Snowflake customers to combine their data with generative AI without having to move their data away from the security and governance measures of the Snowflake data cloud.
+In addition, the nature of the relationship between Snowflake and Anthropic carries weight, he continued.
+The partnership, unlike a common connector, enables Snowflake customers to combine their data with generative AI without having to move it away from the security and governance measures of the Snowflake Data Cloud.

 "Knowing that governance, security, privacy and compliance are so critical -- and often seen as challenges to quickly see value from generative AI -- Snowflake is enabling customers to extend their trust and safety frameworks to encompass Claude," Leone said.